 Many skin care centers that treat aesthetically displeasing leg veins focus on injecting the legs with sclerotherapy.
-However, patients with serious leg swelling and discoloration from long standing vein disease need true medical leg vein treatment.
-Serious treatment of vein disease begins and ends with the compression management of leg edema.
+However, patients with serious leg swelling and discoloration from long standing vein disease need true medical vein treatment.
+Serious treatment of vein disease begins and ends with the compression therapy and management of leg edema.

-Many Insurance companies actually require a course of compression therapy for swollen legs before they will even consider paying for vein surgery or any other vein procedures.
+Many Insurance companies require a course of compression therapy for swollen legs before they will consider paying for vein surgery or any other vein procedures.
 Although compression won’t change the underlying vein disease, it may help control painful and destructive vein symptoms while you wear them.

 - Cotton sport sock styles for men and athletes

 - Black dress sock styles for use with trousers

 Why should I wear compression stockings?